-To obtain a Family Court Order of Protection you need to file a form called a "Family Offense petition."
-The form requires the petitioner to list the reasons for the order within can include: discontrally contained, page-
+To obtain a Family Court order of proteotion you need to file a form called a "Family Offense petition".
+The form requires the petitioner to list the reasons for the order, which can include: disorderly conduct, harassment, aggravated harassment, criminal mischief, sexual abuse, strangulation, menacing, reckless endangerment, sexual misconduct, stalking, and forcible touching.

-A criminal court order of protection can only be issued against a person has been charged with a crime.
-The judge decides whether to issue the order of protection for the victim or complaining witness and what terms conditions will be included in the ansars.
-Conditions were an expension of an opposition can be issued as part of an orgolic divorse proceeding.
-During an orgoling divorse case you can submit a written or make an onal request at a court appearance.
-The Judge decid whether to issue the order of protection and what terms and conditions
+A criminal court order of protection can only be issued against a person who has been charged with a crime.
+The judge decides

+A Supreme Court order of protection can be issued as part of an ongoing divorce proceeding.
+During an ongoing divorce case you can submit a written or make an oral request at a court appearance.
+The judge decides whether to issue the order of protection and what terms and conditions will be included in the order.